This post may contain affiliate or sponsored links. Please read our disclosure policy.

 3. Pick Your Recipes

 Now it’s time to decide what you will be making at the party.
 We recommend recipes that require little to no pre-cooking.
-One way that might work well to do this is to create a small list of freezer meal options (see below) and have your group members vote on their 6 favorites.
+One way that might work well to do this is to create a small list of freezer meals (see list below) and have your group members vote on their 6 favorites.